GPU-Accelerated Computation of Vietoris-Rips Persistence Barcodes: Finding Apparent Pairs in Parallel on GPU

 Enumerating cofacets/facets in a lexicographically decreasing/increasing order is substantial to our algorithm.
 The cofacet enumeration algorithm differs for full Rips computation and for sparse Rips computation.
 Cofacet enumeration is already implemented in Ripser.
 Details of the cofacet enumeration from Ripser are presented in Algorithm \ref{alg:cofacets_vr} of Section \ref{sec: enumerating-cofacets}.
 For enumerating cofacets of a simplex in the sparse case, we utilize the sparsity of edge relations as in Ripser.
 Algorithm \ref{alg:cofacets_sparse} shows such an enumeration.

-In Algorithm \ref{alg:cofacets_vr}, we enumerate cofacets of a simplex $s$ by iterating through all vertices $v$ of $X$, a finite metric space.
+In Algorithm \ref{alg:cofacets_vr}, we enumerate cofacets of a simplex $\sigma$ by iterating through all vertex indices $v \in X: X=\{0,...,n_0-1\}$.
 We keep track of an integer $k$.
-If $v$ matches a vertex of $s$, then we decrement $k$ and $v$ until we can add ${v \choose k}$ legally as a binomial coefficient of the combinatorial index of a cofacet of $s$.
+If $v$ matches a vertex of $\sigma$, then we decrement $k$ and $v$ until we can add ${v \choose k}$ legally as a binomial coefficient of the combinatorial index of a cofacet of $\sigma$.
 This algorithm assumes a dense distance matrix, meaning all its entries represent a finite distance between any two points in $X$.